S26-Distributed-Capstone/DistributedSecretsVault/docs/components.md

 It defines:

-- The stored record fields for each secret version, including ciphertext and encryption metadata
+- The stored record fields for each secret version, including metadata and the shard a node is privy to
-- Envelope encryption behavior:
+- Shamir's Secret Keeping behavior:
-  - A per-secret data key encrypts the secret value
-  - The data key is wrapped by a configured master key
-- The master key identifier stored with each record
-- The behavior when the master key is unavailable or incorrect
+  - A password is separated on a single node into n (configured by user) parts
+  - The data is sent out to n - 1 other nodes, with 1 piece staying local to the machine that received the request directly
+- no master key required, any node can take requests to decode
-- The rule that plaintext secret bytes are never written to durable storage
+- The rule that plaintext secret bytes are never written to durable storage or passed to other nodes

-Key rotation and key lifecycle management are not included.

 ---